About: Ari Kaplan

 Ari Kaplan is principal of KAPLAN • LAW.
-He is renowned for his expertise in pensions and benefits law.
-He wrote Canada's first book in Pension Law and is top ranked by his peers in Chambers Global® (Band 1), Lexpert® (Most Frequently Recommended) and Best Lawyers® (2005-2017).
+He is renowned for his expertise in pensions and benefits law and clear way of explaining legal issues.
+He wrote Canada's first book in Pension Law and has top rankings in Chambers® (Band 1), Lexpert® (Most Frequently Recommended) and Best Lawyers® (2006-2020).

-Ari has 18 years experience representing clients before the superior courts of Ontario, British Columbia, Alberta, Saskatchewan, Quebec and New Brunswick.
-He has also appeared before the Ontario Court of Appeal, Quebec Court of Appeal, New Brunswick Court of Appeal, Federal Court of Appeal and Supreme Court of Canada.
+Ari has 20 years experience representing clients before the superior courts of Ontario, British Columbia, Alberta, Saskatchewan, Quebec and New Brunswick.
+He has appeared before the Ontario Court of Appeal, Quebec Court of Appeal, New Brunswick Court of Appeal, Federal Court of Appeal and Supreme Court of Canada.

-Ari's clients are stakeholders in a pension plan or benefit plan, private and public sector, boards and associations, individuals, and groups of employees, employers and pensioners.
+Ari's clients are stakeholders with interest in a pension plan or benefit plan, private and public sector, boards and associations, individuals, and groups of employees, employers and pensioners.
 For more, see Clients.

-Ari advises on all pensions and benefits law matters involving administration and governance, benefits and entitlement, termination and wind-up, conversion and exchange, deficit and surplus, regulatory compliance, reorganization and restructuring, employment and labour relations, family and marriage breakdown, spousal and survivor rights, constitutional and jurisdictional law, in court or in tribunal proceedings, including those involving group representation and class actions.
+Ari Kaplan has extensive experience in all pensions and benefits law matters involving administration and governance, benefits and funding, deficits and surplus, regulatory compliance, family and marriage breakdown, spousal and survivor rights, reorganization and restructuring, termination and wind-up, employment and labour relations, constitutional and jurisdictional law, in court or tribunal proceedings, including those involving group representation and class actions.
 For more, see Legal Services.

-Ari is also an alternative dispute resolution (ADR) professional and is Canada's first Qualified Mediator (Q.Med) with recognized expertise in pension law.
-He is a member of the ADR Institute of Canada and founding member of the Family Dispute Resolution Institute of Ontario.
-He leads commercial, family and workplace law mediations with Mediation Benefits, part of Kaplan Law.
+Ari is also an alternative dispute resolution (ADR) professional and Canada's first Qualified Mediator (Q.Med) with expertise in pension and benefits law.
+He is a member of the ADR Institute of Canada and founding member and sponsor of the Family Dispute Resolution Institute of Ontario.
+He leads commercial, family and workplace law mediations.
 For more, see MEDIATION • BENEFITS.